aminhsnzadeh/elanza-task/README.md

 ## Wall task manager
 Task manager app that helps you to manage your task and setting deadlines if needed and track your tasks in simple way Main task is acceable with '/tasks' route.
 As you can se you have 4 columns and some sample tasks.
-You can change or delete them
+You can change or delete them <br /><br />

-As tech stack :
+As tech stack : <br />
 Project core framework built on <u>React</u> + <u>Vite</u> as package manager <br />
 Developed using <u>Typescript</u> as type safe coding <br />
 Used <u>Tailwind</u> + <u>Shadcn</u> for styling and components <br />